Zweistein Python Services Local Probe

 0.111.1

-poetry run python -c "import torch"failed withModuleNotFoundError, confirming the Torch dependency is not installed.npm run zweistein-query:main-importreached the legacy FastAPI app import path and then failed atllama_index.postprocessor.colbert_rerank, which importstorch.
-This confirms the next local startup blocker is the missing Torch dependency, not missing env placeholders.npm run zweistein-ingestion:envcreated the local Ingestion Worker Python 3.12 environment.npm run zweistein-python:diskreports the current Mac has about 1.9 GiB free at the project path, below the 8 GiB local Poetry install guard and the 20 GiB local Docker build guard.npm run zweistein-query:install:planreports only one remaining Query Engine install operation in the current local venv:torch (2.10.0+cpu).npm run zweistein-ingestion:importcurrently fails at the first import becauseredisis not installed in the Ingestion Worker venv.npm run zweistein-ingestion:install:planreports307 installs, includingredis,opencv-python,spider-rs,torch (2.5.1), andopenai-whisper.npm run zweistein-ingestion:installis now guarded and refuses to run on this Mac while free disk is below 8 GiB.
-It prints a short no-stacktrace message and points to the install-plan commands or Hetzner/native Linux.npm run legacy:verifynow reportspotential hardcoded secrets: 0.docker run --rm --platform linux/amd64 python:3.11-slim python -m pip install --dry-run --index-url https://download.pytorch.org/whl/cpu 'torch==2.10.0+cpu'passed.
-The Linux container resolvedtorch-2.10.0+cpu-cp311-cp311-manylinux_2_28_x86_64.whland ended withWould install ... torch-2.10.0+cpu ....docker build --platform linux/amd64 -f legacy-src/zweistein/python_server/query_engine/devops/docker/Dockerfile -t legacy-blinkin-query-engine:local legacy-src/zweistein/python_server/query_enginestarted the real legacy Query Engine Dockerfile path.
+node_modulesfolders underlegacy-src/were removed.
+Source files and builtdistartifacts were kept, but non-Python local smoke commands will need dependency reinstalls before they can be repeated. npm run zweistein-query:install:planreports only one remaining Query Engine install operation in the current local venv:torch (2.10.0+cpu).npm run zweistein-query:installwas attempted after the disk guard passed.
+It still failed because Poetry identified 38torchwheels but skipped all of them as unsupported for the current local environment ABI tags.npm run zweistein-ingestion:importcurrently fails at the first import becauseredisis not installed in the Ingestion Worker venv.npm run zweistein-ingestion:install:planreports307 installs, includingredis,opencv-python,spider-rs,torch (2.5.1), andopenai-whisper.npm run zweistein-ingestion:installis now guarded by the same disk helper.
+It is no longer blocked by the 8 GiB local install guard, but the dry-run still shows a very large install set and should run on Hetzner/native Linux unless we intentionally spend the local disk budget.npm run legacy:verifynow reportspotential hardcoded secrets: 0.docker run --rm --platform linux/amd64 python:3.11-slim python -m pip install --dry-run --index-url https://download.pytorch.org/whl/cpu 'torch==2.10.0+cpu'passed.
+The Linux container resolvedtorch-2.10.0+cpu-cp311-cp311-manylinux_2_28_x86_64.whland ended withWould install ... torch-2.10.0+cpu ....ZWEISTEIN_DOCKER_PLATFORM=linux/arm64 npm run zweistein-query:docker-torch-probepassed on this Mac's native Docker architecture.
+The Linux container resolvedtorch-2.10.0+cpu-cp311-cp311-manylinux_2_28_aarch64.whland ended withWould install ... torch-2.10.0+cpu ....docker build --platform linux/amd64 -f legacy-src/zweistein/python_server/query_engine/devops/docker/Dockerfile -t legacy-blinkin-query-engine:local legacy-src/zweistein/python_server/query_enginestarted the real legacy Query Engine Dockerfile path.
 It installed Debian build tooling, Rust, Poetry 1.8.3, the first locked dependency set, and reachedtorch (2.6.0+cpu),transformers,weaviate-client,crewai,presidio,spider-rs, and other service dependencies before becoming effectively idle while building the nativespider-rswheel under Docker Desktop amd64 emulation.
-The build container was stopped deliberately and the generated intermediate container/image were removed.
+The build container was stopped deliberately after CPU and IO went flat; Docker then reported build exit code137for the dependency install step.
+The generated intermediate container/image were removed.- The Dockerfiles were patched to include

 Current Blocker

 The Query Engine lock resolves torch to a CPU wheel from the explicit pytorch-cpu source.
-That source did not provide a compatible wheel for this Mac/Python 3.12 setup.
+That source did not provide a compatible wheel for this Mac/Python 3.12 arm64 setup.

 For the Hetzner path, the next decision should be one of: